Whole wellness - CALM, SUPPLE, STRONG - in body and mind

 The more I listen to people in counselling and supervision sessions and the more I read, increasingly I realise that our sense of self and well being cannot be separated from how we feel in our bodies.
 Take a moment or two to recall the last time you became really angry - what happened in your body?
 Or recall an embarassing situation - what happens to your temperature; your heart rate?
-If you're currently struggling with bereavement or another kind of loss, as well as struggling with difficult emotions and thoughts, what physical symptoms are you experiencing?
+If you're currently going through bereavement or another kind of loss, as well as experiencing difficult emotions and thoughts, what physical symptoms do you have?

 It makes sense to me to be able to offer both counselling and yoga, in whatever combination is most suitable for the person I am working with.
 I offer counselling, where we explore emotional and psychological issues; trying to make sense of things, finding ways to move through difficulties.
 I can also help you learn to relax, to breathe better, to feel easier in your body.
 Yoga breathing techniques can be particularly helpful for stress and anxiety.
 Certain (simple) postures can also be beneficial for both depression and anxiety.